 Money Market Mutual Funds (MMMFs) – is the share price of a mutual fund.
 Regular mutual funds would buy commodities, stocks & bonds.
-A MMMF holds only money market asset like treasury bills, commercial papers (short term loans).
+An MMMF holds only money market asset like treasury bills, commercial papers (short-term loans).

 If M1 goes down by $100m, M2 remains the same as it contains M1.

 The price level tends to be higher when MS levels increase.

 Higher MS growth rates tend to cause higher rates of inflation.

 - Hyperinflation – very high rates of inflation, >50% /month

 - Money demand – people’s demand for money for transactions and savings